-Maybe you plan on making a few New Year’s resolutions on the last day of the year, or perhaps you will simply use the flipping of the calendar from 2016 to 2017 as motivation to renew the commitments you made last year.
+Maybe you made a few New Year’s resolutions on the last day of the year, or perhaps you simply used the flipping of the calendar from 2018 to 2019 as motivation to renew the commitments you made last year.
 Either way, I’m here to take the pressure off.

 First, there’s nothing wrong with planning to alter bad habits or getting healthy or fixing that dilapidated old fence in front of the house.
 However, we must remember that changes in the temporal life – that is, our earth-bound and temporary existence – are of limited value.

 Paul expressly teaches this in 1 Timothy 4:8, when he explains that “bodily discipline is only of little profit.”* To what kind of “bodily discipline” does Paul refer?
 From other translations – “bodily exercise” (KJV), “physical training” (NIV), “bodily training” (ESV) – it’s clear that Paul is addressing precisely the effort many of us commit to as each New Year dawns.
 As in, “I want to look good in a bathing suit this summer.”